thomasjlittle/stanford-babylm/README.md

 ## Weights and Biases

+We use Weights and Biases for (super convenient!) experiment logging and management.
+Follow the setup instructions above to get WandB setup.

 Weights and Biases config is slightly different from Huggingface default.
 Take a look at the `WandBArguments` class in `arguments.py`, and correspondingly, the `wandb:` set of arguments in `src/conf/config.yaml`, which look like: